edwardtanguay/html-css-js-learn-template/README.md

   - e.g. if you want to have a backend CRUD API, to use TypeScript, Sass, Tailwind, axios, etc.
 - and especially if you are studying to work as a web developer
 	- then spend your time instead learning **JavaScript frameworks**:
-		- React
-		- Next.js
+		- React / Next.js
-		- Vue
-		- Nuxt
+		- Vue / Nuxt
 		- Angular
+		- Svelte
+		- Solid
+		- Remix
+		- Astro

 ## features

-- read-only data sources
+- data sources
+	- as a tool to create websites, this framework should be seen as a display-only solution
+	- however, it shows you have to read from both local and external data
-  - reads its own JSON files
+    	- 1. display data from your own JSON files
-  - reads open APIs that don't have CORS limitations
+    	- 2. fetch and display data from open APIs that don't have CORS limitations
 - component based
 - easy to publish free at Vercel with a reasonable URL

-## extentable

-- add a Node/Express API backend in order to perform CRUD operations
--